 I can support prospective students with applications for funding, with a variety of sources available (see funding guidance)

-My PhD research (funded by the ESRC) was a quantitatively framed, qualitative study, which examined the relationship between schools and the shaping of young people’s university choices.
+My doctoral research (also funded by the ESRC through a 1+3 scholarship) was a quantitatively framed, qualitative study, which examined the relationship between schools and the shaping of young people's university choices.
 This work involved developing a new approach to researching school effects, drawing on and combining insights from school effectiveness research and the sociology of education.

 - Geographies of education